nasa-fornax/fornax-documentation/README.md

    * AWS S3 buckets with data curated by the NASA Astrophysics Mission Archives (HEASARC, IRSA, MAST) are mounted under `s3/` in the user's `$HOME` directory and are browsable as if they were on the local filesystem.
    * Many data repositories provide data access through application program interfaces (APIs), which can be invoked by users of the Fornax Science Console through standard Python (e.g. astroquery, pyvo) or command line methods (e.g. wget, curl).
    * Users can upload a limited amount of datasets to AWS and interact with them as though they were on the local filesystem.

+### Software pre-installed on the Fornax Science Console

+Under construction: How can users get a list of pre-installed software without logging into the Fornax Science Console?

 ## Getting started
 ### How to get an account?